oterodiaz/dwm/README.md

 + fibonacci             - Like the tile layout, but better.
 I also made it work with fullgaps and smartborders
 + focusadjacenttag      - Pretty self explanatory
 + keychain              - Bind key chords emacs style
++ anybar                - Adds the ability to use lemonbar or polybar instead of the default bar

 # Dependencies
 You will need the following packages in order to build this fork: